Title: The Love Interest

 It’s not just the idea of LIC and Cale Dietrich’s words that really earned points from me right from the very beginning.
 It was also the LIC itself.
 The LIC was showcased right from the very first page.
 From their facilities, machinery and how it functions – they’re changing a Love Interest’s appearance – their eyes, their nose, even if their private parts, they can change it according to the type of the Chosen, they’re erasing memory – if you lose it’s either you’ll die or be assigned into another role but they’ll erase your memory first and there are Stalkers – killing robots – that will crash you into pieces if you lose.
 Whoever wins the heart of the Chosen will continue to live – as a spy – and the loser will probably die.
 These are just some of the reasons why the LIC – for me – is just truly impressive.

-It was written on Caden’s – a Nice and one of the main characters – point of view.
+It was written on Caden’s point of view.
 And it was parted on three parts; The Love Interest, The Antagonist and The Protagonist.

 The Love Interest is sexually diverse.
 And it’s actually one of the things I wasn’t expecting AT ALL.
 I love it because I find it fun for I had these suspicions on the start.
 I was like “What if **** is gay?”
 “I’m pretty sure he is.
 But… is he trying to hide it or is he in some sort of in denial?”
 “When will he acknowledge it?”
 “WHAT WILL HAPPEN?”
 You will actually not see it coming if you are not paying that attention to the characters.
-And I love the pairings of the characters.
-It has a very swoon-worthy love teams from the Love Interests and the Chosen to their friends.
-It was actually unpredictable in the very beginning, who will end up with whom?
-That’s one of the questions you need to figure out.
+And I love the pairings.
+It was actually unpredictable in the very beginning.

 I also like the fact that it was a fast-paced read.
 Though I also hate it because even though it was almost 400 pages, it felt like it wasn’t.
 An almost 400 pages book normally bores the hell out of me.
 But this book?
 It entertained me from page 1 up to page 373.
-I even began to feel like my need for The Love Interest is already insatiable.
 I am still aching for more even though I know that what Mr. Cale Dietrich wrote was actually already enough.

 The reason why I am not giving this book a 5 stars rating even though I truly love it is because of the end and the only expectation it failed to exceed.
 Don’t think that the end is not good because it’s still good.
 It’s just that the satisfaction I got was just lesser than what I was expecting.
 I was fully satisfied right from the very beginning all throughout until before the end.
 I don’t know but there really could just be more on that end.
 It felt like it wasn’t handled as well as the whole story was handled.
 It really could have been better.
 And the only expectation it failed to exceed is the expectation I have because of its tagline.
 “Love kills”, it said.
 It made me expect for some bad-ass-in-a-way-of-containing-so-much-action kind of book.
 I mean, I thought that there will be unique guns and other extra-ordinary things spies usually use.
 But there were actually parts that action scenes happened and there were high-tech gadgets/machines, it just that it really made me expect more.